-Minimize Activity Reduction: We know many providers tell you stop doing the painful activity.
+Minimize Activity Reduction: We know many providers tell you to stop doing painful activities.
 We call this ‘fake improvement’ because nothing is really being fixed.
 We want to maintain as much of your normal activity as possible because injury and pain are the number one factors in becoming sedentary.
 If you can get better while maintaining your normal life, then we know we have the right solution.

-Manual Therapy: We use hands on techniques to relieve pain and improve tissue quality.
+Manual Therapy: We use hands-on techniques to relieve pain and improve tissue quality.
 This can give us a window of time to implement the home plan.

 Limited treatment sessions: We do not use your pain as a tool to extract as many visits as possible.
 We try to have one visit per week as this helps us test our hypotheses and get better results.
 If you are doing well and we have a treatment scheduled, then we cancel it or move it to the next week.
-We will never over treat when you do not need it.
+We will never over-treat when you do not need it.

 Example of Manual Therapy